sean-lawless/computersystems/AppendixA.md

 pacman -S mingw-w64-i686-openocd
 ```

-Unfortunately this version of OpenOCD is too dated to support the RPi
+Unfortunately this version of OpenOCD may be too dated to support the RPi
 hardware.
 Proceed to the next step to upgrade the OpenOCD.

 ### Upgrade OpenOCD